Ear infections are surprisingly common in younger children and can cause considerable anxiety and distress to both parents and children

 Why do some children get repeated infections?

 Infants who start developing infections at an early age around 6-8 months when their maternal immunity wears off are more likely to develop recurrent infections.
-It is unclear why this happens but is though to be due to bacteria colonising the back of the nose or middle ear
+It is unclear why this happens but is thought to be due to bacteria colonising the back of the nose or middle ear

 What factors increase the risk of ear infections?